ravedaymond/PxbWriter/README.md

 <script src="PxbWriter.js"></script>
 ```

-[^note]: The above external `<script>` call for PxbWriter.js is assuming that you have the file stored in the same directory as the webpage using it.
+> The above external `<script>` call for PxbWriter.js is assuming that you have the file stored in the same directory as the webpage using it.

 ### JavaScript Setup
 Now that you have the necessary `<html>` elements and `<script>` calls in your webpage, you will need to create a new Builder object.
 The Builder controls all features and functions of your end Writer.